Museum of the Origins of Man

-TWO-HEADED WOMEN IN POST-PALEOLITHIC SCULPTURE
+WOMEN WITH VARIOUS TYPES OF TWO-FACED HEADS IN POST-PALEOLITHIC SCULPTURE

 Material culture: Neolithic.

-Size: from cm.
-6 to cm.
-13, in average cm.
-10.
+Size: from 6 to 13 cm, on average cm 10.

 Origin: Tlatilco, Mexico.

-Dating: from 1100 to 500 years B.C.
+Dating: from 1100 to 500 years BC.

-National Museum of Anthropology, City of Mexico
+Location: National Museum of Anthropology, City of Mexico, Mexico.

-Fig. 8A14) Anthropomorphic sculpture four-faced in bronze (Drawing) This sculpture seems an English statuine end nineteenth century, nearly " Liberty ", both for dress and for hat; instead it is a divinity having a head with four faces.
-The civilization that has produced it sure had great richness and great culture.
-Interesting the dress, similar to that of Goddess of the snakes (Fig. 8A11).
-Found associated to a male divinity(Fig.5A22) having head with four faces, and equally elegant.
-We think that these two sculptures in bronze have been made by a same artist.
+Fig. 8A14) Anthropomorphic four-faced sculpture in bronze (drawing).
+This sculpture looks like a late 19th century English figurine, almost " Liberty ", both for the dress and the hat; instead it is a four-faced head deity.
+The civilization that produced it certainly had great wealth and culture.
+It was found associated with a male deity (Fig.5A22) having a four-sided head, and equally elegant.
+We think that these two bronze sculptures were made by the same artist.

-Dating: 1800 - 1700 years B.C.
+Dating: 1800 - 1700 BC.

-Oriental Institute, University of Chicago, USA.
+Location: Oriental Institute, University of Chicago, USA.

 Fig. F11) Idol with two heads (extinct religion).
 Alabaster sculpture.